Cesare Marsili: Dialogue Concerning the Two Chief World Systems

 SALVIATI: 'There is now a fifth novelty from which one might be able to able to argue for the motion of the terrestrial globe.
 This refers to the extremely subtle things being discovered by the most illustrious Mr. Cesare Marsili, member of a very noble family of Bologna, and also Lincean Academician; in a most learned essay he states that he has observed a constant though extremely slow motion of the meridian line.
 Having recently seen this essay with astonishment, I hope he sends copies of it to all students of the marvels of nature.'

 SAGREDO: 'This is not the first time I have heard of this gentleman's refined learning and of his great concern to be a patron to all scholars.
 If this or some other work of his comes out, we can be sure it will be a thing of distinction.'

-After the publication of the Dialogue in 1632, Marsili understood the severity of the repression that was about to descend on Galileo and his supporters, but before the full impact this could be left, he died, on 22 March 1633.
+After the publication of the Dialogue in 1632, Marsili died, on 22 March 1633.
 He was buried in the family chapel in the San Petronio Basilica.
 His essay, referred to in the Dialogue is not extant and appears never to have been published, like other works attributed to him by eighteenth-century biographers.